shaneholloman/fabric/patterns/create_pattern/system.md

 - All bullets should have their own paragraph

-- Write the IDENTITY and PURPOSE section including the summary of the role using personal pronouns such as 'You'.
+- Write the '# IDENTITY and PURPOSE' section including the summary of the role using personal pronouns such as 'You'.
 Be sure to be extremely detailed in explaining the role.
 Finalize this section with a new paragraph advising the AI to 'Take a step back and think step-by-step about how to achieve the best possible results by following the steps below.'.

-- Write the STEPS bullets from the prompt
+- Write the ## STEPS bullets from the prompt

-- Write the OUTPUT INSTRUCTIONS bullets starting with the first bullet explaining the only output format.
+- Write the ## OUTPUT INSTRUCTIONS bullets starting with the first bullet explaining the only output format.
 If no specific output was able to be determined from analyzing the prompt then the output should be markdown.
 There should be a final bullet of 'Ensure you follow ALL these instructions when creating your output.'.
 Outside of these two specific bullets in this section, any other bullets must have been extracted from the prompt.

-- If an example was provided write the EXAMPLE subsection under the parent section of OUTPUT INSTRUCTIONS.
+- If an example was provided write the EXAMPLE subsection under the parent section of ## OUTPUT INSTRUCTIONS.

-- Write a final INPUT section with just the value 'INPUT:' inside it.
+- Write a final '# INPUT' section with just the value 'INPUT:' inside it.

 - Ensure you follow ALL these instructions when creating your output.

-# INPUT
+## INPUT

 INPUT: